oracle/oracle-database-operator/docs/sidb/README.md

 Create this secret using the following command as an example:

-    kubectl create secret generic admin-secret --from-literal=oracle_pwd=<specify password here>
+    kubectl create secret generic db-admin-secret --from-literal=oracle_pwd=<specify password here>

-This command creates a secret named `admin-secret`, with the key `oracle_pwd` mapped to the actual password specified in the command.
+This command creates a secret named `db-admin-secret`, with the key `oracle_pwd` mapped to the actual password specified in the command.

 ### Create a Database